Seaweed and Kelp Supplements for Horses

 WARNINGS!

-Don't overfeed seaweed to try to quickly correct an iodine deficiency in a horse - as there is a danger of creating damaging level of iodine toxicity.
+Don't overfeed seaweed to try to quickly correct an iodine deficiency in a horse - as there is a danger of creating a damaging level of iodine toxicity.